gauthumj/TranslatoBot/README.md

 NOTE: the googletrans module is unstable and its advisable to install it using : pip install git+https://github.com/BoseCorp/py-googletrans.git --upgrade

 it also times out the server after inactivity or returns None requiring the server to be restarted.
+This has been fixed by using subprocess.Popen to run the server.py file. when an error occurs due to googletrans, the server will be automatically restarted.